 In the guest blog I wrote with Jon Henney for Smart Growth America, we argued that an effective municipal complete streets policy will eschew “one size fits all” prescriptions and instead provide a common vision flexible enough to be implemented by multiple agencies.
 The complete streets movement is inherently inclusive, both in the literal sense of making streets accessible to more user groups, and in the broader sense of promoting the diverse goals of various city agencies.
-As the complete streets movement has grown, more organizations are eyeing complete streets principles as effective tools for promoting larger initiatives like community health, safety, livability, economic growth, and social vitality.
+As the movement has grown, more organizations are eyeing its principles as effective tools for promoting larger initiatives like community health, safety, livability, economic growth, and social vitality.

 As mentioned in the Smart Growth America post, GS&P has worked with a diverse range of public agencies to design complete streets projects, and the funding sources behind those projects are often even more diverse.
 One of our recent projects, the Southwest Greenways Master Plan for Louisville Metro Parks, was funded in part by a grant from the Center for Disease Control and Prevention (CDC).